History of California (1900–present): Desalination projects

 On December 24, 2012, the San Diego County Water Authority announced they had sold $734 million worth of tax-free bonds at 4.38% interest to build the Carlsbad Seawater Desalination Project, the largest seawater desalination plant in the Western Hemisphere.
-The project is located near the Encina Power Station in Carlsbad, and is expected to produce about 56000 acre.ft of water per year by 2016 when the project is completed.
+The project is located near Encina Power Station in Carlsbad, and is expected to produce about 56000 acre.ft of water per year by 2016 when the project is completed.
 The plant is expected to use over 17,000 reverse osmosis racks.
 The project includes $80 million in San Diego Water Authority upgrades to its own facilities.
 A 10 mi pipeline is being built to deliver desalinated water into its Twin Oaks Valley Water Treatment Plant near San Marcos.
 The developer Poseidon Resources is building the plant and pipeline in a joint venture with contractor Kiewit Shea Desalination.
 The project will deliver up to 50 million gallons a day of drought-proof, highly reliable water that will become a core, day-to-day resource for the region.
 It is projected to meet about 7% of San Diego County's demand in 2020.
 The total cost is projected at $1,849 to $2,257 per acre-foot.
 The additional cost of desalinating seawater will add $5 to $7 per month to ratepayers' bills—about a 10% increase.
 Poseidon has also proposed the Huntington Beach Desalination Plant.

 The 2014 drought has brought reconsideration of the Charles Meyer Desalination Facility that was built for $34 million in the early 1990s in Santa Barbara but was later essentially mothballed when the drought was over.
 There are early discussions about investing around $20 million more to upgrade and restart the desalination plant.
 They have permits to make about 3000 acre.ft of desalinated water per year, but they will incur additional costs to pump their desalinated water to existing higher elevation reservoirs if they reactivate the plant.
 The projected costs (2014) were about $3,000 per acre foot.

 The small city of Sand City, located on the Monterey Peninsula, struck out on its own in 2007 to develop a small desalination plant.
 The city partnered with California American Water for the $14 million project, which started producing 300 acre feet of freshwater a year in 2010.
 The cost and water are shared with other nearby small communities.